MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-top.md

 ms.assetid: 0ff29ef3-c458-4432-9065-e50a7de5b4b9
 ms.author: jgerend
 author: JasonGerend
+ms.contributors: orthomas
-ms.date: 08/07/2020
+ms.date: 04/26/2023
 ---
 # Dynamic Host Configuration Protocol (DHCP)

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-You can use this topic for a brief overview of DHCP in Windows Server 2016.
+You can use this topic for a brief overview of DHCP in Windows Server.

 > [!NOTE]
 > In addition to this topic, the following DHCP documentation is available.